SEEL-Group/SEEL/README.md

 5) Restart Arduino for the changes to take effect

-6) See advanced install instructions (such as logging setup) in SEEL_documentation.pdf
+6) See advanced install instructions (such as logging setup) in LoRa_SEEL_Documentation.pdf

 *****************************************************************************